Food Service and Nutrition Management Program

 Announcement date: Winter 2016

 “Completing the Food Service and Nutrition Management Program with CHA had always been one of my goals.
-In April of 2011, after a great deal of hard work, much support from my workplace, and with the help of the staff at CHA, I achieved that goal!
+After a great deal of hard work, much support from my workplace, and with the help of the staff at CHA, I achieved that goal!
 The in-depth program provided by CHA, has given me knowledge that will truly complement my role as an Administrative Chef, in the acute care hospital where I am currently employed.
-The well organized learning modules, support from the staff at CHA, and in particular, the very informative and positive experience of the Intramural week held in Ottawa, made this program a wonderful and invaluable learning experience.”
+The well-organized learning modules, support from the staff at CHA, and in particular, the very informative and positive experience of the Intramural week held in Ottawa, made this program a wonderful and invaluable learning experience.”

 “The FSNM course offered through the Canadian Healthcare Association provided me with the knowledge necessary to effectively meet the nutritional needs of our residents and to maintain compliance within the LTCHA.
 Both the clinical aspects of the course and the practical experience have allowed me to become an educated resource for my department and to offer support for the entire care team.
 In my opinion, this program fully prepares students for success in the field of Nutrition Management.
-It was challenging, and also rewarding to have earned a recognized designation!”
+It was challenging, and also rewarding!”

 Farsad Farassati, RD, NM